-Impairment of non-financial assets exists when the carrying amount of an asset exceeds its recoverable amount, which is the higher of its fair value less costs of disposal and its value in use.
+Impairment of non-financial assets exists when the carrying amount of an asset exceeds its recoverable amount, which is the higher of its fair value less costs of disposal and its value-in-use.
 The fair value less costs of disposal calculation is based on available data from binding sales transactions in an arm's length transaction of similar assets and observable market prices less incremental costs for disposing of the asset.
-The value in use calculation is based on a discounted cash flow model.
-The cash flows are derived from the Corporation's forecast and strategic plan which assumes a gradual return to pre-pandemic operations and revenues by mid fiscal 2024.
+The value-in-use calculation is based on a discounted cash flow model.
+The cash flows are derived from the Corporation's forecast and strategic plan.
 The recoverable amount is most sensitive to the discount rate used in the discounted cash flow model, the expected future cash flows and the perpetual growth rate used for extrapolation.